crenteriam/crenteriam.github.oi/training/dynamic-documents/tables-latex.md

 ### Linking the Table to the Latex Documents

-The basic syntax to create a table in Latex is:
+The code chunk below represents a simple Latex table with two columns and two rows.

 ```latex
 \begin{table}[h]